Is Ken Feinberg Independent?

 Therefore, a private lawyer can be helpful in this regard.
 The claims process with GCCF is so convoluted at this point that I think that most people with any sort of significant claim due to the Gulf of Mexico Oil Spill should get a lawyer.
 There were first Emergency Payment Claims, now Interim Payment Claims and Final Payment Claims.
 There are also quick pay options but only for those who already received an Emergency Payment claim.
 The documentation requirements for all of these claims is different.
 Our lawyers can help navigate this process.

 Unfortunately a large portion of the scientific community investigating the spill has been tied up with conflicts of interest and confidentiality clauses with BP.
 In fact, the same law firm that Mr. Feinberg appointed to provide claimants with pro bono representation advised BP on how to word their contracts with their scientists.
-For more information about the confidentiality agreements and how BP is paying off the scientific community for their silence, see this blog entry.

 Our law firm represents individuals and businesses who have suffered losses as a result of the oil spill in the Gulf of Mexico.
 Our Gulf oil spill attorneys will fight hard for you and your business and make sure that your claim is properly presented to the GCCF and that your damages are fully accounted for.